Moissanite – Everything You Ever Wanted to Know

 HOW IS MOISSANITE CREATED?

 Single-crystal moissanite is manufactured through a patented thermal growing process.
 The process is difficult and expensive, preventing mass production.
 Previously, Charles & Colvard® was the sole source and global distributor of created moissanite, with proprietary patents for the manufacturing process itself, as well as for its use as a gem.
-In 2015, the patents began expiring, and now we've seen many other companies growing and cutting moissanite, like the NEO, and our new AMADA (stay tuned for more info).
+In 2015, the patents began expiring, and now we've seen many other companies growing and cutting moissanite, like the NEO, and we now carry our own brand of moissanite, ZAYA Moissanite (r).
 But not all moissanite is created equal.
 There are many lower quality stones out there, so use caution.
 If it seems too good to be true - as in, cheap as all hell - chances are it's a lower quality stone, or a coated CZ.
 Please purchase from a reputable jeweler, us or someone else.
 But we suggest you purchase from us, cuz we are awesome.
 And cute.

 HOW DO YOU ENSURE THE PRODUCT AND QUALITY IN THE PRODUCTION OF CREATED MOISSANITE?